codus/codelog/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/6f5885536c6b5c82f304/maintainability)](https://codeclimate.com/github/codus/codelog/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/6f5885536c6b5c82f304/test_coverage)](https://codeclimate.com/github/codus/codelog/test_coverage)

-A gem to help big teams manage their chagelogs.
+A gem to help big teams manage their changelogs.

 When many people are developing changes to compose one product release, there can be some conflicts on merging the changes added to the Changelog.
 These conflicts can be badly resolved by git, which could cause the loss of important release notes.